|Admission of a Conditional Member to an SMSF||$800|

 - Product disclosure statement (PDS) (including binding death benefit nomination form)

 When admitting a new member to an SMSF, DBA Lawyers recommends, as a pre-requisite, you have a corporate trustee since there are many advantages of a corporate trustee over individual trustees, especially when admitting a conditional member.
+The DBA Lawyers’ constitution includes appropriate wording that allows the removal of the conditional member as a director of the company.
 For more information on corporate trustees click here and for information on a change of trustee click here.

 For more information and related articles